openpmix/prrte/src/docs/prrte-rst-content/README.txt

    project documentation.

-   As described in the "How downstream projects should use PRRTE's RST files" section in this file, there are a small number of "public" RST files that are intended to be included by downstream projects.
+   As described in the "How downstream projects should use PRRTE's RST files" section in this file, any files in this directory should include other PRRTE RST files using the absolute path form, and assume that /prrte-rst-content is a top-level directory in the RST doc tree.

-   a.
-PRRTE developers should attempt to a) make this list as short as
-      possible, and b) keep the list the same between PRRTE versions as much as possible.
-This helps downstream projects include the PRRTE docs in their own docs over time.

-   b.
-These files should include other PRRTE RST files using the
-      absolute path form, and assume that /prrte-rst-content is a top-level directory in the RST doc tree.

-      The absolute path represents the root of the RST tree (not the root of the overall filesystem).
+   NOTE: The absolute path represents the root of the RST tree (not the root of the overall filesystem).

 2. Files that are included (directly or indirectly) by the files from
    #1.